 Although the course is titled B.Sc.
-(Honours) Mathematics is a discipline in its own right, falling both in the category of Science and that of Humanities.
+(Honours) Mathematics, it is a discipline which falls both in the category of Science and that of Humanities.
 Students of all streams - Science, Commerce, Humanities are eligible to apply provided Mathematics is one of their subjects in Class XII.
 The Best Four Subjects (BFS) must include Mathematics and at least one language.
 Mathematics has rich potential as a platform for interdisciplinary study as well as application in almost all fields.
-Students can opt for any combination of 'generic elective' courses, i.e. courses other than the main subject, to be chosen from a variety of disciplines such as Economics, Philosophy, Political Science, History, Physics, Chemistry, Computer Science and English/Hindi Literature subject to the approval of the concerned Department in offering the particular paper.
+Other than the main course subjects, students can opt for any combination of 'generic elective' courses, to be chosen from a variety of disciplines such as Economics, Philosophy, Political Science, History, Physics, Chemistry, Computer Science and English/Hindi Literature subject to the approval of the concerned Department in offering the particular paper.

 The subject itself has more to do with a way of thinking rather than an assimilation of 'facts;' with the authenticity of processes, rather than with conclusions.
 Less than half of the course content is similar to that of Mathematics studied in school.
-It is the remaining part, broadly classified as modern, pure, abstract mathematics that defines the core of the course, comprising modern algebra and analysis, the main requirement for which is an aptitude for logical reasoning, much the same as that required for the 'logic' papers of Philosophy
+It is the remaining part, broadly classified as modern, pure, abstract mathematics that defines the core of the course, comprising modern algebra and analysis, the main requirement for which is an aptitude for logical reasoning, much the same as that required for the 'logic' papers of Philosophy (Honours).
+On the other hand, there are a number of courses in applied mathematics and modelling, which draw examples from diverse fields, including Theoretical Physics and Mathematical finance.

-(Honours).
-On the other hand, there are a number of courses in applied mathematics and modelling, which draw on examples from diverse fields, including Theoretical Physics.
 Applicants who appear for the written test and interview will be tested on their understanding of basic mathematical concepts studied in school as well as their reasoning ability.